mgbeyer/phpwtl/README.md

 	$connectionParams= DatabaseLogWriterHelper::getConnectionParamsFromIni($handle_htaccess, $inifile);

-Ini files have to be located in the same folder as DBLW.
-Per default (if you omit the *$inifile* parameter) all connection parameters are read from the default ini file *"DBLW-ConnParam.ini"*. *"$inifile*" might be given with or without the ".ini" extension.
+Per default (if you omit the *$inifile* parameter) all connection parameters are read from the default ini file *"DBLW-ConnParam.ini"* located in the *"config"* folder of your phpWTL installation.

 The *$handle_htaccess* parameter might be set to "true" if you want .htaccess protection for your .ini file (this might also be done manually with the help of the *"prepareHtaccessProtection"* method):